We who officially value freedom of speech above life itself seem to have nothing to talk about but the weather. — Barbara Ehrenreich

 No voting system can give good results in the presence of voter ignorance and misconceptions.

-This is why the focus of my work has been on promoting non-mainstream media whereever possible.
+This is why the focus of my work has been on promoting non-mainstream media wherever possible.

 A. That is all true.
 However, look deeper.
 Why do you think the media has failed in this respect?
 Why do you think the voters are ignorant?
 Why are the US media to a considerable extent becoming the lapdogs of our political leadership?